jdcloudcom/en/documentation/Middleware/Queue-Service/Operation-Guide/Queue-Management/Create-Queue.md

    ![创建](../../../../../image/Internet-Middleware/Queue-Service/操作指南-01.png)

-2. You need to fill in the “Queue Name” for creating a queue.
+2. You need to fill in the "Queue Name" for creating a queue.
 It can only contain letters, digits, hyphens (-), underlines (_)  or addition operator (+), with the maximum length of 80 characters.
 Select the type of queue.
-If a FIFO queue is selected, the name of queue needs to be ended with the “.fifo” suffix.
+If a FIFO queue is selected, the name of queue needs to be ended with the ".fifo" suffix.

    ![创建详情](../../../../../image/Internet-Middleware/Queue-Service/操作指南-02.png)